How To Use Ring With HomeKit

 2 - Set up HOOBS on your network

-HOOBS had taken care of network configuration already since I plugged it into a wired Ethernet connection but, as the instructions noted, I just need to connect to its temporary Wi-Fi network.
-This is similar to the way many other smart devices do their setup and it depends on how you want to have it permanently connected to the network.
+HOOBS will take care of network configuration if you elect to plug it into a wired Ethernet connection but, as the instructions noted, you can just connect to its temporary Wi-Fi network to setup up without Ethernet as well.
+This is similar to the way many other smart devices do their setup, and it depends on how you want to have it permanently connected to the network.

-On my iPhone I checked in Settings for the Wi-Fi network ‘HOOBS’.
-Once connect to that, I was prompted to select the Wi-Fi network I wanted to use (this has to be the one HomeKit is using) and enter the passphrase.
-This configured the HOOBS box on my network.
+Check in Settings on your iPhone for the Wi-Fi network ‘HOOBS’.
+Once you connect to that you’ll be prompted to select the Wi-Fi network you want to use (this has to be the one HomeKit is using) and enter your network passphrase.
+This will configure the HOOBS box on your network.
 Don’t worry if you mess it up, the process will reset itself if the connection fails, and you can start over.

-Once the connection is up and running, I simply fired up a web browser and connected to the HOOBS interface by going to http://hoobs.local.
+Once the connection is up and running, simply fire up a web browser and connected to the HOOBS interface by going to http://hoobs.local.

-First thing first, I needed to enter a username and password to use as your administrator account (be sure to write these down).
+First thing’s first, you’ll need to create a username and password to use as your administrator account (be sure to write these down).

 3 - Install the Ring plugin

-Now I had HOOBS up and running I need to install the Ring plugin.
+Now HOOBS is up and running you’ll need to install the Ring plugin.
 HOOBS - as with vanilla HomeBridge - uses plugins to connect to a wide variety of devices and services.
-I didn’t need to worry about HomeKit pairing just yet.
+Don’t worry about HomeKit pairing just yet.
 That gets done after the plugin bridge is installed.

-Now I was asked if I wanted to Create a new bridge.
+Now you’ll be asked if you wanted to Create a new bridge.
 I recommend that you do this as it protects both your Ring install and any other plugins you may add later for interfering with each other.
 Running our major services on their own bridge ensures that problems with any one plugin don’t affect anything else.
 This makes troubleshooting much easier and limits the fallout of a bad plugin.

-I just had to click Install at the bottom to begin the process.
-HOOBS ran through the installation and then returned me to the Ring plugin page.
+Just click Install at the bottom to begin the process.
+HOOBS will run through the installation and then returned you to the Ring plugin page.

 4 - Connect Ring to the HOOBS plugin

-Now I just have to log into my Ring account in the plugin so it can access your devices.
+Now you need to log into your Ring account in the plugin so it can access your devices.
 Ring is a platform service, which means all of its control is managed by Ring’s servers, so all we need to do is hook into that the same as the Ring app does, and we get the same access for HomeKit.

-Ring mandates two factor authentication now, and I certainly don’t want to have to enter a code into HOOBS all the time.
+Ring mandates two factor authentication now, and you certainly don’t want to have to enter a code into HOOBS all the time.
 The way around that is to generate an authentication token that HOOBS can use instead of your login details.
 The plugin provides a tool to do this right in the user interface now, which makes things super easy.
-Doing this create a unique access token for the HOOBS server which will show up in the Ring app Control Panel as a separate device.
+Doing this create a unique access token for the HOOBS server which will show up in the Ring app Control Panel as a separate device so you can keep track of what has access to your account.

 5 - Pair the new bridge with HomeKit

-Now I had the bridge ready to go I needed to add it into HomeKit.
+With the bridge ready to go you need to add it into HomeKit.
 This is done as with any other HomeKit accessory, by adding a new accessory in the Apple Home app.

-First, I need to get the QR code to scan in the HOOBS interface.
+First, you need to get the QR code to scan in the HOOBS interface.

 Now we can add this to the Home app as normal.

-After doing this my Ring devices started appearing in the same HomeKit room I selected for the bridge accessory.
-I just had to reassign them to the correct places in the home like any other HomeKit device.
+After doing this your Ring devices will start appearing in the same HomeKit room selected for the bridge accessory.
+I just had to reassign them to the correct places in the home like any other HomeKit device to finish up.

 What Ring Integration With HomeKit can do